djpiper28/CockatriceTournamentBot/README.md

 bindAddr=https://127.0.0.1:8000
-clientID=what servertrice sees as your client id roomName=Magic
+clientID=what servertrice sees as your client id roomName=Magic authRequired=1
 ```
-change the data for what you want
+change the data for what you want. (is whitespace sensitive)

 ## certfile and certkeyfile
 Generate some ssl keys and slap them in the folder with the executable and then